SirTLD/CRUD/README.md

 # Note Taker

-An app I designed and built using bootstrap and Javascript
+A responsive app I designed and built using bootstrap and Javascript.